next-drought/ai-evaluation-workshops/workshops/odsc-2025-evaluation-playbook/solution/README.md

 # 🏗️ Set Up Your Local Infrastructure

-We use Docker to set up the local infrastructure (Game UI, Agent API, MongoDB).
+We use Docker to set up the local infrastructure, more exactly a Qdrant vector database.

 > [!WARNING]
 > Before running the command below, ensure you do not have any processes running on ports `6333` (Qdrant).